nnishimura/firebase-basic-auth-template/README.md

 ## Known issue

 Basic auth only works for root path.
-You can use this apparoch to get around this issue But you won't be able to deploy for each site
+You can use this approach https://qiita.com/567000/items/65f55eda8d7c6df09138 to get around the issue
+But you won't be able to deploy per each site

 ## Reference